m-ysabelb/recipe-page-frontend-mentor-challenge/README.md

-# Frontend Mentor - Recipe page Solution Documentation by @m-ysabelb
+# Recipe Page Documentation by @m-ysabelb

-This is a written solution documentation of my [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
+This is the documentation of my [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
 Frontend Mentor challenges help to improve coding skills by building realistic projects.

 ## Table of contents